NB SPOR PIHCI Network : About us

-We are a New Brunswick Research Network to facilitate the creation of knowledge in Strategic Patient Oriented Research (SPOR) in Primary and Integrated Health Care Innovations (PIHCI).
+We are a New Brunswick research network working to facilitate the creation of knowledge under CIHR's Strategy for Patient Oriented Research (SPOR) in Primary and Integrated Health Care Innovations (PIHCI) program.

 In April 2015, a provincial team successfully secured funds to create the New Brunswick SPOR Network in Primary and Integrated Health Care Innovations (PIHCI).
 The funds for the NB SPOR PIHCI Network are equally shared by the Canadian Institutes for Health Research (CIHR) and the New Brunswick Health Research Foundation (NBHRF).
 The NB SPOR PIHCI Network is a platform to engage and connect citizens, clinicians, policy makers, social and medical organizations, and researchers.
 It is intended to be the primary health care research hub to facilitate the advancement of evidence-based primary health care in New Brunswick and across Canada.
 The NB SPOR PIHCI Network, like all the other provincial PIHCI SPOR Networks across Canada, focuses on “patients with complex needs across the life span”, capacity building of expertise in the province, and knowledge translation strategies.